magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 1. When complete, click <span class="btn">Generate</span>.

    The system displays `Message is added to queue, wait to get your coupons soon`.
-Make sure that cron is running on your server.

    After the cron job completes, the list of generated codes displays.